ploomber/contributing/maintainer/ops.md

 # Operations

-This document exaplains the processes to keep our shipping process up and running.
+This document explains the processes to keep our shipping process up and running.

 ## Versioning